dobrite/wwc/README.md

-Websocket chat using socket.io and generator-marionette.
+Websocket chat using cenrifuge, sockJS, and generator-marionette.

-See bower.json for dependencies.